Biden says inflation is his ‘top domestic priority,’ slams GOP ahead of midterm races - NewsBreak

 “Republicans have offered plenty of blame but not a single solution to actually bring down the energy prices,” said Biden.
 “They have no plan to bring down energy prices today.
 No plan to get us to a cleaner energy independence tomorrow.”

-Biden compared a GOP plan in the Senate pushed by Sen. Rick Scott (R-Fla.) with his predecessor’s policies.
+Biden compared a GOP plan in the Senate pushed by Sen. Rick Scott (R-FL) with his predecessor’s policies.

 “Their plan is the ultimate MAGA agenda,” said Biden.